PeizeSun/TransTrack/README.md

 ## Introduction
 [TransTrack: Multiple-Object Tracking with Transformer](https://arxiv.org/abs/2012.15460)

+## Updates
+- (28/04/2021) Higher performance is reported by training on mixture of CrowdHuman and MOT, instead of first CrowdHuman then MOT.
+- (28/04/2021) Higher performance is reported by pre-training both detection and tracking on CrowdHuman, instead of only detection.
+- (08/04/2021) Refactoring the code.

 ## Validation set
 Training data | Training time | MOTA% | FP% | FN% | IDs% | download